 Having recently celebrated its 10th birthday, YouTube is one of the world’s leading video sites; and, more notably, the go-to platform for users who know what they’re looking for.
 Focusing on Interbrand’s top 100 brands, YouTube has teamed up with marketing firm Pixability to produce a report on brand video content.

-According to the results, brand content has generated over 40 billion views on the platform, with almost half of these views happening during the past year.
-Moreover, four of the top 10 trending videos on the platform in 2014 were published by brands.
+According to the results, brand content has generated over 40 billion views on the platform; with almost half of these views happening during the past year.
+Moreover, the publishers of four of the top 10 trending videos on the platform in 2014 were brands.

 Viewership Is Growing and Engagement Is Up

-If you think brand video content is a turn-off for online audiences, you’re mistaken; on YouTube, brand-owned channels are receiving ten times more likes than dislikes.
-What’s more, subscribership is up 47% year-on-year, indicating that beyond watching videos, consumers commit to brands and want to stay connected in order to receive all the latest content.
-This reinforces data released earlier in the year, which suggested Twitter users are eager to see more video content from brands.
+If you think brand video content is a turn-off for online audiences, you’re making a mistake; on YouTube, brand-owned channels are receiving ten times more likes than dislikes.
+Additionally, subscribership is up 47% year-on-year; indicating that beyond watching videos, consumers commit to brands and want to stay connected in order to receive all the latest content.
+This reinforces data released earlier in the year; which suggested Twitter users are eager to see more video content from brands.

 As well as generating high levels of engagement, video content enables companies to deliver large amounts of information in a way that’s dynamic and digestible.
-And in particular, the increasing popularity of brand video content illustrates brands’ understanding of the fact that video content shouldn’t always be product-focused.
-Given its potential to engage, it should be leveraged to focus on people rather than products and explore what audiences are really interested in – customer experience.
+And in particular, the increasing popularity of brand video content illustrates brands’ understanding of the fact that video content shouldn’t always focus on just the product.
+Given its potential to engage; it should be leveraged to focus on people rather than products and explore what audiences are really interested in: customer experience.